Oh, wait, before that sound by 2, 3, and 4, stand by with the soundbite of me from the close of yesterday's program.

 You don't have to give them a credit card for the first 15 days.

-From Carrie Boodhoff Brown, in which she says, Well, the Democrats are really smart here because they have timed a lot of the goodies to kick in, not all of them, but any means, right before the November elections, but all of the pain, the poison pills, don't kick in until after the 2012 election.
+The very mention of my name and welcome back thinking about that Politico piece here from Carrie Budhoff Brown in which she says, well, the Democrats are really smart here because they have timed a lot of the goodies to kick in not all of them by any means right before the November elections, but all of the pain, the poison pills,

-Now, and this is said to be something that will harm Republican reelection chances and our effort to take over the House, maybe the Senate in November.
+Now, and this is said to be something that will harm Republican reelection chances and our effort to take over the House, maybe the Senate, in November.

-Well, Ms. Burdolf Brown and all of you at the Politico, as far as I know, none of the bad stuff kicked in during the debate before the bill passed either, and we still had a majority of Americans opposing the bill, even though none of the bad stuff happened.
+Well, Ms. Brudolf Brown and all of you at the Politico, as far as I know, none of the bad stuff kicked in during the debate before the bill passed either, and we still had a majority of Americans opposing the bill, even though none of the bad stuff happened.

 Of course, nothing happened during the debate, but look, no matter how you want to slice it, nowhere near a majority of the people support this health care bill.